-Sir Ben Kingsley stars in OUR LADY LTD. as “Pastor Byron Brown,” known to his parishioners as “Pa,” a pastor who has used religion to bilk hundreds of innocent men and women out of their life savings.
+Sir Ben Kingsley stars in PERPETUAL GRACE, LTD. as “Pastor Byron Brown,” known to his parishioners as “Pa,” a pastor who has used religion to bilk hundreds of innocent men and women out of their life savings.

 After earning an Academy Award, two Golden Globe Awards, and two BAFTA Awards for his riveting portrayal of Indian social leader Mahatma Gandhi, Sir Ben Kingsley has continued to bring unequaled detail and nuance to each role he portrays, remaining a coveted and ubiquitous talent.

-Sir Ben is currently in production on Our Lady, LTD, a 10-episode modern noir drama from MGM Television.
+Sir Ben is currently in production on Perpetual Grace, LTD., a 10-episode modern noir drama from MGM Television.
 The series follows James, a young grifter, as he attempts to prey upon Pastor Byron Brown (Kingsley), who turns out to be far more dangerous than he suspects.

 Sir Ben most recently starred as Nazi war criminal, Adolf Eichmann in the Chris Weitz directed biopic Operation Finale.
 MGM’s thrilling true story follows the 1960 covert mission of legendary Mossad agent Peter Malkin as he infiltrates Argentina and captures Adolf Eichmann, the Nazi officer who masterminded the transportation logistics that brought millions of innocent Jews to their deaths in concentration camps.
 Entertainment Weekly hails, “Kingsley as captor and prisoner…delivers the film’s most charged jolts of electricity.”